Hall 6 of the FCCS EPM Cloud Study Tour

 FCCS_Journal Input

-Approved Standard & Enterprise Journals
+Approved Consolidation Journals

-Written only via the Journals workflow
+Written only via the Consolidation Journal workflow

 DI Replace mode does NOT touch this lane